Information for Speakers

 All speakers can bypass the registration area and proceed directly to the speaker ready room.
 You can pick up your registration and meeting materials, check in with ASH staff, turn in updated presentations, review COI disclosures, or schedule a time to rehearse with the Freeman presentation management system.

-Ernest N. Morial Convention Center – in ASH Central in Hall F
+San Diego Convention Center – in ASH Central in Sails Pavilion

 Submitting Your Presentation

-All speakers are required to video record their presentation and submit that recording to Freeman Event Technology’s Orchestrate presentation management website by November 17.
-Speakers attending the meeting who wish to present should bring their revised PowerPoint presentation to the Speaker Ready Room on a CD-R, DVD-R, or USB flash drive (memory stick, jump drive, etc.).
-Speakers not attending the meeting in person will have their pre-recorded presentation played during their scheduled session time.
+All poster presenters are required to video record their presentation and submit that recording to Freeman Event Technology’s Orchestrate presentation management website by November 14.
+All other speakers should upload their PowerPoint presentation to Freeman Event Technology’s Orchestrate presentation management system by November 14 or bring their PowerPoint presentation to the Speaker Ready Room on a CD-R, DVD-R, or USB flash drive (memory stick, jump drive, etc.).
 All speakers will receive an email with the URL and login instructions to access the Orchestrate in October.

 A professional audio-visual (AV) technician will be available in the Speaker Ready Room to consult with in-person presenters on any of the guidelines and to make certain your slides are properly identified for your specific session.